 Once the plan has been developed and approved, the team can begin work.
-This is the execution phase.
-This phase also includes control; while the plan is being implemented, someone must ensure that the work is progressing according to the plan.
-When deviations from the plan occur, corrective action must be taken to get the project back on track; if this is not possible, the plan must be changed and approved.
-The revised plan then becomes the new baseline against which progress is tracked.
+This is the execution phase, but it also includes control, because while the plan is being implemented, progress is monitored to ensure that the work is progressing according to the plan.
+When deviations from the plan occur, corrective action is taken to get the project back on track, or if this is not possible, the plan is changed and approved, and the revised plan becomes the new baseline against which progress is tracked.